 Racial profiling is the act of targeting an individual for the suspicion of crime based on the individual’s race, ethnicity, religion, or nationality.
 Imagine being wrongfully committed of a crime that you did not commit.
 Imagine being followed around because the color of your skin...

-In the late 1910s and 1920s United States was under the air of racial violence.
-As bad as it sounds it was one of the worst situations of its time.
-In these circumstances, Universal Negro Improvement Association (UNIA) was formed by Marcus Garvey’s who wanted...
+In the late 1910s and 1920s, the United States was engulfed in an atmosphere of racial violence.
+As dire as it sounds, it was one of the worst periods of its time.
+In these circumstances, the Universal Negro Improvement Association (UNIA) was formed by Marcus...

 In the United States of America, the legal battle regarding civil rights has been ongoing and resulted in violent, impactful movements that have and continue to greatly impact our country.
 From the days of slavery, to the Jim Crow South, to current widespread mass incarceration,...